 20ft cargo container is the best suitable option for 1-2 bedroom moves or a car with a limited amount of boxes and personal belongings.

-20ft container are ideal for shipping overseas weighty cargo such as heavy boxes, as the price per square foot is more expensive than a 40-foot container.
+OUR ADVICE: 20ft containers are ideal for shipping overseas weighty cargo such as heavy boxes, as the price per square foot is more expensive than a 40-foot container.

 40ft cargo container is best suitable for larger residential moves such as 3 to 5 bedrooms.
 It is also big enough to accommodate a car, plus a standard 2/3 bedroom move.